pat/sslocal-js/README.md

 SSLocal helps to make running SSL in your local Webpack development environment as streamlined as possible.

-Please **do not use this gem in production environments** - it's only meant for local development.
+Please **do not use this package in production environments** - it's only meant for local development.

 ## Installation

 1. Install [mkcert](https://github.com/FiloSottile/mkcert)
 2. Add `config/certificates` to your application's `.gitignore` file.
-3. Add this gem to your application's `package.json` - ideally just for the development environment.
+3. Add this package to your application's `package.json` - ideally just for the development environment.

 ```json
 "devDependencies": {